Adamjee Cantonment Public School: Academics

 Adamjee Cantonment Public School is a two-shift institution with approximately 7,500 students.
 It consists of both morning and day shifts, covering classes from grade one to ten.
 The day shift, which was previously discontinued, was reintroduced in 2013.
 The school offers education in both the Bangla medium and the English version.
 In the morning shift, both Bangla medium and English version classes are available from grades one to ten, while the day shift offers education in the Bangla medium up to grade ten.
+In 2025, the day shift also began to offer education in English as well.
 The institution provides study opportunities in both Science and Business Studies streams.